[5 min. read]

 Bottom line: Say the standard, design an early win, praise progress immediately, and redirect drift while it’s small.
 That’s the coaching heartbeat of modern leadership.

 Ready to put this framework into practice?
-Save it to your Toolbox and start your path to mastery.
+Save it to your Playbook and start your path to mastery.

 0